LukeSmithxyz/based.cooking/content/chicken-satay.md

 2. Mix chicken with oyster sauce, tumeric, 1 tbsp sugar and coconut milk.
 Allow chicken to marinade for at least an hour.
 3. Optionally, you can skewer the meat with wooden skewers.
 4. Grill chicken until cooked through.
-5. Mix peanut butter, 1 tbsp sugar, curry paste together in a small saucepan.
+5. Mix peanut butter, 1 tbsp sugar and curry paste together in a small saucepan.
 Add enough water to thin to a thick sauce.
 6. Cook for 1-2 min stirring frequently.
 7. Serve chicken with peanut sauce for dipping.